Skip to main content

 What does this worker do?

-The CORREL worker takes two data series and a time period as input, and returns the Pearson correlation coefficient between the two series over the specified time period.
-The Pearson correlation coefficient measures the linear relationship between two variables, ranging from -1 (perfect negative correlation) to 1 (perfect positive correlation), with 0 indicating no correlation.
+The CORREL worker takes two data series (real0 and real1) and a time period as input, and returns the Pearson correlation coefficient.
+This coefficient measures the strength and direction of the linear relationship between the two data series over the specified time period.

 How to interpret the results